cilium/cilium/Documentation/gettingstarted.rst

 This guide uses `minikube <https://kubernetes.io/docs/getting-started-guides/minikube/>`_ to demonstrate deployment and operation of Cilium in a single-node Kubernetes cluster.
-The minikube VM requires approximately 2 GB of RAM and supports hypervisors like VirtualBox that run on Linux, Mac OS X, and Windows.
+The minikube VM requires approximately 2 GB of RAM and supports hypervisors like VirtualBox that run on Linux, macOS, and Windows.

 If you instead want to understand the details of deploying Cilium on a full fledged Kubernetes cluster, then go straight to